 Finally, CIS students are required to spend at least one academic term, preferably a year, working abroad or studying at an international university of their choice with the approval of CIS.

-The Master of Arts degree in International Studies equips students with the tools to engage in a globally integrated environment, whether in the realm of international diplomacy, international security, the international economy, humanitarian aid and economic development assistance, or international advocacy.
+The Master of Arts in International Studies (MAIS) equips students with the tools to engage in a globally integrated environment in areas such as international diplomacy, international security, the international economy, humanitarian aid and economic development assistance or international advocacy.
 Program coursework provides a rigorous foundation in international and comparative politics, world history, international economics, and analytic and statistical methods.

-The online Master of Arts in Global Affairs (MAGA) enables students to pursue studies with a focus on the political, economic and social interactions that have an impact on global turbulence.
+Through our online Master of Arts in Global Affairs (GAMA), students explore the political, economic and social interactions that have an impact on global turbulence.
 GAMA coursework is designed to provide students with a global vision from a variety of disciplinary perspectives.

 The Bachelor of Arts/Master of Arts in International Studies is an accelerated program designed for exceptional students to earn both the BA and MA in International Studies in 5 years of study.
 National Merit Scholars are the ideal candidates for a 5-year accelerated BA/MA program, although the program is open to all OU students who qualify.